Chat with us on WhatsApp

 FUE Hair Transplant Timeline

-Here is what you can expect in the days and months following your hair transplantation procedure with Dr Bonaros at our Glasgow clinic.
+Here is what you can expect in the days and months following your hair transplantation procedure with Dr Bonaros.

 Reviewed by Dr Epameinondas Bonaros